mio-k/final-project/README.md

                 "s3:PutObject",
                 "s3:GetObjectVersion"
             ],
-            "Resource": "arn:aws:s3:::us-west-dogpod/*"
+            "Resource": (put your S3 bucket destination info here.)
         }
     ]
 }
 ```

 8. Within the bucket you created, set up development > attachment folders.
-9. Access NOTES.md, and follow its instruction to set the credential settings.
+9. Access NOTES.md, and follow its instruction to add the access credentials.
-   Now the files you upload wiill be stored in the S3 bucket you set up.
+   Now the files you upload wiill be stored here.

 ## To start

-- To start the backend, run rails s
+- Run `rails s` to start the backend.
-- To start the frontend, run npm start --prefix client
+- To start the frontend, run `npm start --prefix client`.

 ## What it does